 You can select a layer by double clicking on it.
 Sometimes however this does not work because transparent or additive blended layers are in front of the layer, blocking it from being clicked.

-When you choose SETTINGS > Render coordinate system or press F2 the coordinate system of the active layer is rendered with a red, green and blue arrow.
+When you choose SETTINGS > Render info or press F2 the coordinate system of the active layer is rendered with red, green and blue arrows.

 When holding down the Control and Shift keys at the same time, only the active layer is rendered.
 This can confirm you have selected the right layer.